-Under the terms of the shareholders agreement, the members of the shareholders committee may in their discretion vote, or abstain from voting, all or any of the shares of our Class A and Class B common stock held by the parties to the shareholders agreement on any matter on which holders of shares of our Class A and Class B common stock are entitled to vote, including, but not limited to, the election of directors to our board of directors, amendments to our articles of incorporation or bylaws, changes to our capitalization, the declaration of dividends, a merger or consolidation, a sale of substantially all of our assets, and a liquidation, dissolution or winding up.
+Other than as provided above, under the terms of the shareholders agreement, the members of the shareholders committee may in their discretion vote, or abstain from voting, all or any of the shares subject to the shareholders agreement on any matter on which holders of shares of our Class A and Class B common stock are entitled to vote, including, but not limited to, the election of directors to our board of directors, amendments to our articles of incorporation or bylaws, changes to our capitalization, the declaration of dividends, a merger or consolidation, a sale of substantially all of our assets, and a liquidation, dissolution or winding up.
 The members of the shareholders committee are specifically authorized to vote for themselves as directors under the terms of the shareholders agreement.